ethereum-optimism/community-hub/src/tutorial/README.md

 2. Make the necessary changes in `optimistic-erc20.spec.ts` and friends.
 3. Run `yarn test`

-Step one is quite straightforward, so we'll assume you can do that step without guidance and move on to step 2 ➡️
+Since the first step is quite straightforward, we'll assume you can do that step without guidance and move on to step 2 ➡️.

-#### 2. Make the necessary changes in `optimistic-erc20.spec.ts` and friends
+### 2. Make the necessary changes in `optimistic-erc20.spec.ts` and friends
 In your newly named `optimistic-erc20.spec.ts` file, we're first going to update the path for `deploymentsInfo` so that we're retreiving your contract artifact for layer 2 Optimistic Ethereum and _not_ layer 1 Ethereum.

 Go ahead and change update line 8 to: